tnthreat33/project-3-frontend/README.md

     -Home.js - A component that serves as the home page and contains a form to add new games.

-    -Teams.js - A component that displays all the teams and their record.
+    -Teams.js - A component that displays all the teams.

     -GameForm.js - A component that contains a form to add a new game to the teams.

+    -TeamForm.js - A component that contains a form to add a new team.